AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-readiness-analyzer/using-cloud-readiness-analyzer.md

 * `200 OK`: The response contains findings from the Pattern Detector which were generated within the freshness lifetime of the cache.
 * `202 Accepted, processing cache`: Provided for asynchronous responses to indicate that the cache was stale and that a refresh is in process.
 * `400 Bad Request`: Indicates that there was an error with the request.
-A message in Problem Details format (see [RFC 7807](https://tools.ietf.org/html/rfc7807)) provides more details.
+A message in Problem Details format (see [RFC 7807](https://tools.ietf.org/html/rfc7807)) for more details.
 * `401 Unauthorized`: The request was not authorized.
 * `500 Internal Server Error`: Indicates that an internal server error occurred.
 A message in Problem Details format provides more details.
 * `503 Service Unavailable`: Indicates that the server is busy with another response and cannot service this request in a timely manner.
 This is only likely to occur when synchronous requests are made.
 A message in Problem Details format provides more details.